thisirs/state/README.md

 This library allows you to switch back and forth between predefined workspaces.
 For example, pressing <kbd>s-s g</kbd> switches to `gnus` in fullscreen.
-When you are done with `gnus` your can switch back to where you were by pressing the same keystroke or <kbd>s-s o</kbd>.
+When you are done with `gnus` your can switch back to where you were by pressing the same keystroke.
+Similarly, you can take a quick peek at your `*Messages*` buffer by pressing <kbd>s-s m</kbd>
-Similarly, you can take a quick peek at your `*Messages*` buffer by pressing <kbd>s-s m</kbd> and return to where you were by pressing the same keystroke.
+and return to where you were by pressing the same keystroke.

 ## Installation